 Notorious for its connection to the ill-starred Kennedy dynasty, Chappaquiddick is a small island that sometimes turns into a peninsula.
-When there's water the two-minute Chappy Ferry brooks the distance, and periodic very low tides allow for biking across the flats from Edgartown.
+When there's water the two-minute Chappy Ferry brooks the distance, and periodic low tides allow for biking across the flats from Edgartown.
 Once there, beaches, pine forests, and enclaves of expensive cottages beg for exploration.
 Don't miss the exquisitely groomed Mytoi Japanese Garden.

 One of the quirkiest and most photogenic sites in Martha's Vineyard is a collection of Victorian gingerbread cottages in Oak Bluffs.
-Built by the island's Methodist community, The Campground, as it's known locally, is now privately occupied.
+Built by the island's Methodist community, The Campground—as it's known locally—is now privately occupied.
 You can get a sense of the interiors at the Cottage Museum, or simply enjoy the charming candy-colored exteriors.
 Watch for The Grand Illumination in August, when each porch is hung with Japanese lanterns.

-For its size, Martha's Vineyard has a huge amount of protected natural landscape.
+Martha's Vineyard has a huge amount of protected natural landscape.
 Felix Neck Wildlife Sanctuary near Edgartown is 194 acres of marshes, beaches, and woodlands that are home to many native species of plant and animal.
 Four miles of groomed trails make it easy to hike this birdwatcher's paradise.
 For those who worry about rough seas, there are also kayaking facilities on idyllic and calm Sengekontacket Pond.